EkVid/PersonalWeb/README.md

 Personal Website
-Designed using Next.js with Chakra UI and Choc UI
+Designed using Next.js and React.js with Chakra UI and Choc UI

 Website URL: https://austinyt.in